 DBS Check Process – Online

-1. Log into your profile through the myAthletics portal
+1. Sign in to your profile through the myAthletics portal

 If you are applying for a coaching or officials licence for the first time your profile will be created for you after you have booked on a course.
 Information confirming your profile has been set up and how to access the portal will be sent to you once you are booked on a course.